Cliff House, Thiruvananthapuram: The Exterior

 Cliff House compound is spread around 4.2 acres which also includes other ministerial residences.
 There is no formal gardens inside Cliff House, though a small lawn is well maintained in Eastern side where private tea-parties are conducted.
 A large part of land is used for farming, started during second tenure of E. K. Nayanar.
 K. Karunakaran's wife Kalyani ensured that a large vegetable garden is there in Cliff house for their private use, during Karunakaran's tenure as Chief Minister.
-During tenure of A. K. Antony as Chief Minister, he was much interested in setting a banana farm.
-After K. Karunakaran met accident in early 1990s, a swimming pool was commissioned as advised by doctors for his better health.
+During tenure of A. K. Antony as Chief Minister, he was much interested in setting up a banana farm.
+After K. Karunakaran met with an accident in early 1990s, a swimming pool was commissioned as advised by doctors for his better health.
 A security office is located inside the facility to garrison security officials.